Conus limpusi

 Like all species within the genus Conus, these snails are predatory and venomous.
 They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Taxonomy

 Conus limpusi is part of a species complex including Conus albellus, Conus lizardensis and Conus colmani, that needs re-evaluation.
 For conservation implications, all are here tentatively listed as distinct species.

 Description

-The size of the shell varies between 28 mm and 55 mm.
+The size of the shell varies between 30 mm and 55 mm.
+Larval shells have 1.75–2 whorls and a maximum diameter of 1.2–1.3 mm.

 Distribution

 This is an Australia Queensland marine species.